SumoLogic/sumologictoolbox/readme.md

 * Implement global folders in the content tab

-* Add "source restore" functionality

 * Add "source update" functionality (for instance to add filters)

-* Refactor Search -> Save to CSV so that available RAM no longer limits the download size

 * Add Users/Roles API functionality